xarantolus/blog/_posts/2021-01-08-run-python-script-from-github-no-experience-required.md

 title: How to run a python script from GitHub, no experience required
 ---

 In the past weeks people often asked me how to run a python script they found on GitHub.
-So here's a full guide for beginners on how to do that and which pitfalls exist and how to avoid them.
+So here's a full guide for beginners on how to do that, which pitfalls exist and how to avoid them.

 I will explain all necessary details you need to know to get it running using examples, screenshots and videos.